They Will Kill You Logo

 Artur Ryno was born in 1989 in Russia and grew up in Moscow during a time of rising nationalism and anti-immigrant sentiment following the collapse of the Soviet Union.
 Little is publicly documented about his early family life, but by his teenage years, Ryno had already become deeply embedded in racist ideologies and the neo-Nazi subculture that flourished among some Russian youth.

-He connected with extremist groups both offline and through online forums, where hate-filled propaganda against migrants and non-Slavic ethnicities was widely shared.
+He formed a gang named Ryno-Skachevsky group, which he co-led with Pavel Skachevsky in which both offline and through online forums, hate-filled propaganda against migrants and non-Slavic ethnicities was widely shared.

 Like what you're reading?